 Task Manager can start or stop any of its 16 timers.
-When a timer is started, it counts down and expires when it reaches the length of time set in Configure > Task Manager > Counters and Timers.
+When a timer is started, it is re-initialised, then it begins to count down, beginning at the time set in Configure > Task Manager > Counters and Timers.
+When it has counted down to zero, it expires.
 You can create tasks that are executed when a timer expires.